Avengers Academy: Marvel's Voices: Reception

 The League of Comic Geeks gave the first issue a 3.8 average rating and 41 out of 48 people liked it.
 The series has consistently gotten over 4.0 average ratings, with a high of 4.5.

+The title won the GLAAD Media Award for Outstanding Comic Book at the 37th GLAAD Media Awards in March 2026, a third GLAAD Media Award for creator Anthony Oliveira.